HULA HOOPING THROUGH POSTPARTUM

 Hula-hooping became my meditation, my self-love practice.
 For the first time ever, I really truly enjoyed and moving my body.

-I was happy to find out that such a pleasurable activity was also very beneficial, improving everything from my posture to my abs muscles strength, and burning as much as 250 calories on half an hour.
+I was happy to find out that such a pleasurable activity was also very beneficial, improving everything from my posture to my abs muscles strength.

 There are many other amazing benefits of hula-hooping!